On the $p$-adic theory of local models

 As for their geometry, we show under \Cref{hyp_wild_odd_unitary} and \Cref{hyp_wild_triality} that the special fiber is given by $\calA_{\calG, \mu}^{\on{can}}$, in particular reduced and even weakly normal.
-This implies the geometry part of the Scholze--Weinstein conjecture under those assumptions, see \cite[Conjecture IV.4.19]{Lou20}.
+This implies the geometry part of the Scholze--Weinstein conjecture under those assumptions, see the discussion after \Cref{SW-conjecture}.

 Recall that our strategy for representability involves specializations triples.
 Since explicitly calculating the specialization map seems very hard, we need to consider convolutions of local models, so as to partially resolve $\calM_{\calG,\mu}$ and understand their integral sections better.